 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower is powered by propane, oil or natural gas to generate heat for the furnace while electricity powers the cooling elements in an all-electric unit.
+The blower of an all-electric HVAC unit runs on propane, oil, or natural gas as fuel to heat the furnace.

-Vents (or registers) are located in the ceiling or wall of every room.
-If you can, keep them open to ensure that air is flowing properly throughout your home.
+Vents (or registers) are found in the ceiling, wall or floor of every room.
+If possible, keep them open to ensure that air flows properly throughout your home.

 Thermostat

-The thermostat is an essential element of your HVAC system.
-It regulates your home’s temperature by switching off and on the compressor and fan until they attain a certain temperature.
-It also turns on the air exchanger to pull fresh, outside air into your home, while venting old, indoor air out through your ductwork.
+A thermostat is one of the most crucial components of your HVAC system.
+It regulates the temperature in your home by switching on and off the compressor and fan to achieve a set temperature.
+It also activates the exchanger to draw fresh air from outside your home, and to vent old air through your ductwork.

-Thermostats are often placed on the walls of your home’s interior, typically in rooms that are most frequently used.
-The place of a thermostat within your home could affect its accuracy.
-For instance one thermostat placed in direct sunlight could be more hot than the actual temperature of the room, causing your system to overrun or not even run at all.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t solve the problem, call an AC technician.
+Thermostats are located on the interior walls of your house, typically in rooms that are used the most.
+The place of a thermostat within your home may affect its accuracy.
+For instance, a thermostat located in direct sunlight may read hotter than the actual room temperature and cause your system to run too much or not run at all.
+If your thermostat isn’t working correctly, try resetting the device.
+If this doesn’t help then contact an AC technician.

 Condenser

-When your air conditioning isn’t performing as well as it is supposed to one of the most frequent causes can be found in your condenser.
-The condenser is made up of several parts that must be in sync to make the unit function.
+If your air conditioner isn’t functioning as efficiently as it is supposed to, one of the most frequent causes is your condenser.
+The condenser is comprised of several components that work together to ensure that the unit functions.
 The entire system may be affected in the event that any of these parts are damaged or worn out.
-Condenser issues can include a damaged condenser control board or leaks of refrigerant.
+Problems with the condenser include a malfunctioning control board for the condenser, or leaks of refrigerant.

-The compressor pushes the refrigerant into the condenser, where a fan blows cool outside air over the coils.
-This helps the refrigerant reduce its temperature and then transform to a liquid.
-This low-pressure liquid is then removed and cooled before being returned to the evaporator to continue the cooling process.
-The cycle is repeated in order to reach the temperature you want for your office or home.
+The compressor moves the refrigerant through the condenser where a fan blows cooled outside air over the coils.
+This helps the refrigerant cool down and convert back to a liquid.
+This low-pressure liquid is then chilled and then moved back into the evaporator to continue the cooling process.
+The process repeats until it reaches the desired temperature for your home or office.

-To ensure that your condenser is operating correctly, you must ensure that the area around it is free of debris.
-The condenser’s fan could draw leaves, twigs, and other debris into the unit, creating blockages and preventing the cooling system from functioning properly.
-It is a good idea to keep your trees and shrubs well-trimmed so that they don’t get in the way of the unit.
-This will help to minimize the risk that berries, branches, or even nuts fall and block the system.
-The condenser that is free of debris can add 1-2 additional years to the lifespan of your AC system.
+To keep your condenser running properly, you should ensure that the area around it is free of debris.
+The condenser’s fan could draw leaves, twigs, and other debris into the unit, causing clogs and hindering the cooling system from functioning properly.
+It’s a good idea also to keep the trees and shrubs trimmed so they don’t encroach onto the unit.
+This will reduce the chance that berries, nuts or branches can enter the system and clog it.
+Clean your condenser to prolong the lifespan of your AC by a couple of years.

 Evaporator

-The evaporator is the component that moves warm air into your home.
-It is constructed of a series of tubes that are arranged into panels.
-The coils are blown by air from the blower.
-This transfer heat from the indoor air to the refrigerant.
-The refrigerant liquid is transformed into a gas and circulated throughout the cooling system to cool your indoor air.
+The evaporator is the thing that circulates warm air inside your home.
+It is made of a series of u-shaped tubes that are arranged into panels.
+Air from the blower fans is blown through these coils.
+This transfer heat from the indoor environment to the refrigerant.
+The refrigerant liquid is transformed into a gas, then circulated throughout the cooling system in order to cool your indoor air.

-The thermodynamics law states that heat is transferred from colder to hot objects.
-If the evaporator is operating correctly, the energy of heat is transferred from the refrigerant that is warm to the cold air.
-The refrigerant gas causes to vaporize or boil.
-During this process the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.
+The thermodynamic law states that heat moves from colder to warmer objects.
+When the evaporator is operating correctly, the energy is transferred from warm air to the refrigerant that is colder.
+This causes the refrigerant gas to vaporize or boil.
+In this process, the latent heat (which cannot be measured using a thermometer) is transferred from air to refrigerant.

-An evaporator that is afflicted with an accumulation of organic growth can be prone to problems.
-This could be caused by mildew or even mold.
-If this is the case, the unpleasant smells caused by the bacteria will be circulated throughout the house and may cause discomfort.
+An evaporator that has a buildup of organic growth is susceptible to problems.
+This is usually caused by mildew or mold.
+If this is the case, the unpleasant smells caused by the bacteria will be spread throughout the home and can cause discomfort.

-To avoid these issues, it is essential to select an evaporator that can be easily cleaned and maintained.
-It is also recommended to consider the environment you will be working in when choosing an evaporator.
-Some are designed to withstand harsh environments, whereas others can work well in moderate conditions.
-In the end, you’ll be sure that your evaporator is covered by a solid warranty that will ensure your investment.
+To avoid these issues, it’s important to choose an evaporator which can be easily cleaned and maintained.
+It is also an ideal idea to take into consideration the environment in which you work when choosing an evaporator.
+Some are built to withstand harsh environments, whereas others can be used in moderate conditions.
+It is also important to make sure that the evaporator you choose to purchase is protected by a warranty which will safeguard you and your investment.

 Fan

-The fan that blows air in your HVAC system circulates cold or hot air through your home until you reach the temperature setting.
-The fan can be set to auto or constant.
-We suggest keeping the fan running on a constant basis to maximize efficiency and save money on your electric bills.
-If your system’s fan keeps running, we can replace it with a brand new ECM blower motor, which is up to 70% more efficient than old PSC motors and will pay for itself in savings over the duration of the unit.
+Your HVAC system’s blower motor works to circulate cool or hot air through your home until the thermostat setting you set is attained.
+The fan can either be set to auto or constant.
+We suggest keeping the fan on constant for maximum efficiency and to cut down on electricity costs.
+If your system’s fan is continuously running, we can replace it with a brand new ECM blower motor, which is up to 70 percent more efficient than older PSC motors and pays for itself in savings over the duration of the unit.

-If your fan is operating at the highest setting, a malfunctioning relay switch or short circuit could be blocking the settings you set on the thermostat from reaching the fan.
+If your fan is operating at the high setting, a broken relay switch or short circuit could be blocking the settings you set on the thermostat from reaching the fan.

 Filter

-The filter is used to circulate air throughout the house before it is heated or cooled.
-It removes impurities, and stops dust and pet dander from getting into the system and contaminating internal components.
-It also protects family members from diseases spread by tiny pathogens floating in the air.
-It also ensures that the system is functioning properly.
-A dirty filter can make the system work harder and can cause it to overheat or to fail.
+The filter is used to circulate the air around the house before it is heated or cool.
+It removes impurities and keeps dust and pet dander from getting into the system and contaminating internal components.
+It shields the family from illness spread by airborne pathogens.
+It also ensures the system is functioning properly.
+A dirty filter can make the system work harder and may cause it to overheat or to fail.

-Homeowners need to change their filters regularly.
-The label will tell them if they should do it every 30 days or every 90 days.
-If a homeowner isn’t sure which kind of filter they need they should talk to an HVAC professional.
-A professional can help homeowners choose the right filter for their home based on factors like the climate, the frequency they use their system, and even personal factors like whether there are smokers or allergy sufferers in the home.
+homeowners should change their filters on a regular basis.
+The label will inform them whether they should do it every 30 days or every 90 days.
+The homeowner should consult an HVAC professional when they aren’t sure about the kind of filter they require.
+A professional can assist homeowners select the best filter for their home, in light of factors like climate, how often they use their system and even personal factors, like whether there are allergy or smokers sufferers living in the home.

-The filter is situated in the return air duct, or in certain cases, the blower compartment of the furnace.
-The return air duct is usually located on the ceiling, wall or floor, or in the utility closet.
-It often has a large metal grille that protects the filters.
-The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.
+The filter is usually found in the return air duct, or in certain cases, in the blower compartment of the furnace.
+The return air duct can be found on the wall, floor or ceiling, or even in the utility closet, and it often contains a large metal grate which covers the filter.
+The filter should be easily accessible to homeowners and service technicians to facilitate cleaning and replacement.

-Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they can capture various sizes of particles.
-A filter with a low MERV rating is able to capture larger contaminants such as dust mites and pet dander however it’s not as effective in capturing fine allergens or germs.
-High-MERV filters, on the contrary, are able to capture many different contaminants without restricting normal airflow.
+Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they can capture various sizes of particles.
+A filter with a low MERV rating can be used to capture larger contaminants such as pet dander and dust mites but isn’t very effective at catching fine allergens or germs.
+High-MERV filters are able to capture a variety of contaminants without affecting the flow of air.